Vietnam probes wind towers imported from China, weighs anti-dumping tax

 The government gave no timeline for completing the investigation.

-Neither Vietnamese customs nor the statistics office provide data on wind tower imports.
+Neither Vietnamese customs nor the statistics office provided data on wind tower imports.

 According to the trade ministry, local producers were proposing an anti-dumping tax rate of 97 per cent.

-Wind towers imported to Vietnam currently enjoy a most-favored nation (MFN) tariff of 3 per cent.
+Wind towers imported to Vietnam currently enjoy a most-favoured nation (MFN) tariff of 3 per cent.

 Vietnam is looking to boost wind energy as it begins the transition to becoming carbon-neutral by mid-century, aiming for wind, most of it onshore, to account for 18.5 per cent of the total power mix by 2030.